 Since its release, the Nintendo Switch has gone on to become the premier platform for playing a wide-selection of first-party Nintendo exclusives in addition to third-party games.
 This also includes an ever-growing list of “Nindie” titles like Stardew Valley, Dead Cells, and Celeste, all of which benefit from the Switch’s accessibility.

-That’s why we’ve decided to highlight some of the best indie games currently on Switch.
-Make sure to check back as we’ll be updating this story with more games in the future.
+Here, we’ll be highlighting the best indie games on Nintendo Switch, including well-known Nindies and some hidden gems that may not be on your radar.
+Make sure to check back as we’ll be updating this list with new entries in the future.

 Battle Chef Brigade

 Battle Chef Brigade combines the action of side-scrolling brawlers with the strategy of tile-matching puzzle games to create a thrilling and addictive experience.
 The game has you racing against the clock to create delicious meals as you compete with another chef to win over the hearts of up to three judges.

 Battles see you traveling back and forth between a kitchen and outdoor environments, where an array of unique and challenging monsters provide an opportunity to gather exotic and flavorful ingredients for your dishes.
 Picking the right combination and tailoring your dishes to each judge’s palette is a sure-fire recipe for success.

 The Messenger is a 2D-platformer that’ll likely appeal to fans of retro games who admire 8 and 16-bit graphics.
 That’s because a majority of the game feels like a love letter to classic side-scrollers like Ninja Gaiden as well as Metroidvanias like Castlevania: Symphony of the Night.